Future Family raises $9M to make fertility treatments more accessible and expand its clinic network – TechCrunch

 Future Family, a company we’ve written about a few times over the years, makes fertility treatments more accessible.
-They pre-negotiate terms with fertility clinics to ensure there are no surprise fees, convert the often substantial upfront costs into a monthly payment plan, and give each user a dedicated Fertility Coach to help them navigate their journey.
+They pre-negotiate terms with fertility clinics to ensure there are no surprise fees, convert the often substantial upfront costs into a monthly payment plan and give each user a dedicated Fertility Coach to help them navigate their journey.

-As I’ve written before, Future Family was inspired by founder Claire Tomkin’s own experiences:
+As I’ve written before, Future Family was inspired by founder Claire Tomkins’ own experiences:

 Future Family was born out of Claire Tomkins’ own experiences with the complexities and costs of fertility treatments.
 After spending hundreds of thousands of dollars on treatments involved with having her first child (with much of the cost coming as a surprise only revealed once the process had begun), Claire set out to build a better way.
 Future Family partners with clinics to work out all the pricing ahead of time and pays the bill upfront, ensuring there are no billing surprises down the road.